Blood Is Not a Blueprint

 I've known I was adopted as long as I can remember, and nobody had ever said much, but in the months that followed, many now referred to this mother as "your mom.”

 It was insulting.
-Even my blood mother, or Julie as she had said I should call her, seemed to understand.
+Even my biological mother, or Julie as she had asked me to call her, seemed to understand.

 So when the “real mum” phrasing arose, I would interject - "birth mum,"